rudderlabs/typewriter/README.md

 });
 ```

+Note the following:

-> Note: Remember to replace all instances of `WRITE_KEY` and `DATA_PLANE_URL` with your write key and data plane URL values respectively.
+- Remember to replace `WRITE_KEY` and `DATA_PLANE_URL` in the above snippet with the write key of your JavaScript source and the data plane URL respectively.

-> Note: Run `npx rudder-typer` to regenerate your RudderTyper client.
-You need to do this each time you update your Tracking Plan.
+- Run `npx rudder-typer` to regenerate your RudderTyper client every time you update your tracking plan.

-> Check out the [sample application](https://github.com/rudderlabs/rudder-typer/tree/develop/examples/js-npm-typescript) for reference.
+See the [sample application](https://github.com/rudderlabs/rudder-typer/tree/develop/examples/js-npm-typescript) for reference.

 ### RudderStack Node.js SDK